Customer cost: Total consumer cost in contrast to price

 For the consumer, price is only one part of total cost of a product.
 The consumer has the additional costs of transportation, usage and eventually, disposal of the product.
 Together, these costs are referred to as the total customer cost (TCC).
-In contrast to price, which is a producer-oriented concept, TCC focuses on the consumer and includes all of the steps of the overall consumption process.
+In contrast to price, which is a producer-oriented concept, TCC focuses on the consumer and includes all of the steps of the consumption process.

 Conventional marketing and microeconomic theories assume that consumers intend to maximize their benefits and minimize their costs.
 Consequently, consumers choose the product with the highest difference between the expected benefits and the costs of obtaining the product.

 Price is of special importance in the cost assessment process, since it is expressed in monetary terms and known to the consumer before the purchase.
 Price is also a part of the upfront costs, and consumers have a tendency to focus more on present costs than on future loses or gains.

 Cost assessment differs between individuals, and depend on various personal and situational factors, such as socio-ecological awareness and knowledge, income, peer group and the purchasing situation.
 Like other products, sustainable products will only be bought if their perceived net benefit is higher than the one of conventional products.